postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Replace string with another

-Replaces the instances of `recurring` in the first parameter string and replaces it with renewing and limited to the first instance found (optionally specified with the `1`).
-Using a regex instead of `renewing` is also supported
+Finds the instances of `recurring` in the first parameter string and replaces it with renewing, limited to the first instance found (optionally specified with the `1`).
+Using a regex instead of `renewing` is also supported.

 ### FQL